JanCBrammer/biopeaks/docs/user_guide.md

 ![segmentdialog](images/screenshot_segmentdialog.png)

-Specify the start and end of the segment in seconds either by entering values in the respective fields, or with the mouse.
+Specify the start and end of the segment in seconds either by entering values, or with the mouse.
 For the latter option, first click on the mouse icon in the respective field and then left-click anywhere on the upper **datadisplay** to select a time point.
 To see which time point is currently under the mouse cursor have a look at the x-coordinate